-My fanfare for two trumpets and organ The Fairest of Roses (Danish: Den yndigste rose) has been published by Edition Wilhelm Hansen and is available for sale worldwide!
-The score and parts can be ordered from almost all sheet music retailers, both online (such as Musicroom.com) and in stores.
-Also, feel free to contact me directly.
+My fanfare for two trumpets and organ The Fairest of Roses (Danish: Den yndigste rose) has been published by Edition Wilhelm Hansen, and the sheet music (containing the full score, and trumpet parts in both C and Bb) is available worldwide!

 The work is based on Hans Adolph Brorson’s Christmas hymn “Now Found Is The Fairest of Roses” (“Den yndigste rose er funden”).
 The melody of the hymn is by an unknown composer and was first published by Joseph Klug in 1542.
 Even though the hymn is written for Christmas, “The Fairest of Roses” fanfare can be performed throughout the entire year.

 Acquiring the sheet music